ezriharmusial/LastMessengerS/src/lib/md-collections/media/anya-anwu.md

 They can't be am so Skillful\
 They can't be me am so twisted\
 They can't be me am so spiritual\
-In the street, in the street\
+In the street, in the street
-\
-Ujo, ujo\
-Ujo, ujo

 (Chorus by Totty Dior)\
 I’m the sunlight\
 Shining like a star\
 Superstar dream it can't stay far\
 Am so fast compare me to a jet\
-I hate fake nigga's Fuck nigga's and shit\
+I hate fake nigga's fuck nigga's and shit\
 \
 (Verse 3)\
 Uh\